SextupleV/Parallel-evolution-of-root-species/README.md

 The GO term annotations for 28 representative species and enriched terms of TD- and WGD-derived family genes.

 # 6. MLtree
-The original phylogenetic trees files for the ten TD-derived families.
+The original phylogenetic tree files for the ten TD-derived families.

 # 7. Mangroves
 The details of 15 mangrove genomes.